Cybersnake223/Hypr/README.md

 <br/>

 This setup uses **[Matugen](https://github.com/InioX/matugen)** — a Material You color extraction engine.
-Change your wallpaper, run Matugen, and Waybar, Rofi, Mako, Hyprlock, GTK apps, and the terminal all recolor automatically.
+Change your wallpaper, run Matugen, and Waybar, Rofi, Mako, GTK apps, and the terminal all recolor automatically.

 Use **[hyprwat](https://github.com/InioX/hyprwat)** for a GUI wallpaper picker that triggers Matugen recolor on selection.